Mining One Bitcoin: Time, Difficulty, and Profitability

 What is Bitcoin difficulty?

 If Bitcoin is digital gold, then Bitcoin difficulty is the depth of the ore seam.
 Satoshi Nakamoto designed a clever mechanism: every 2,016 blocks (roughly two weeks), the network looks over its shoulder and checks its watch.
-"Blocks were mined faster than ten minutes?" it asks.
-"That means more miners joined the race or the ASICs got speedier.
+"Did it take less than ten minutes to mine the blocks?" it asks.
+"If it did, it means that more miners joined the race or the ASICs got speedier.
 Raise the difficulty!"
-If blocks are slower — difficulty drops.
+If block mining is slower — difficulty drops.

 Bottom line: difficulty is the equilibrium between collective greed and mathematical patience.
-It rises with the hashrate (computational power) and, every two weeks, reminds every solo miner: "You're pushing that boulder uphill, and the slope keeps getting steeper.
+It rises along with the hashrate (computational power) and, every two weeks, reminds every solo miner: "You're pushing that boulder uphill, and the slope keeps getting steeper.
 Welcome to Sisyphus & Co."

 Understanding Bitcoin difficulty